tiepdotme/lisacharlotterost.github.io/_posts/2017-10-24-Frustrating-Data-Vis.md

 ---
 layout: post
-title: The Frustrating Part of Creating Data Vis in Newsrooms
+title: That Frustrating Thing About Creating Data Vis in Newsrooms
 tag: thoughts, datavis
 ---
 or: Why I started to work at Datawrapper